paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-051-classification.md

 (8) officers and members of crews of vessels;

-(9) employees of the Government Printing Office whose pay is fixed under [section 305 of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section305&num=0&edition=prelim);
+(9) employees of the Government Publishing Office whose pay is fixed under [section 305 of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section305&num=0&edition=prelim);

 (10) civilian professors, instructors, and lecturers at a professional military education school (and, in the case of the George C. Marshall European Center for Security Studies, the Director and the Deputy Director) whose pay is fixed under section 1595, 4021, 7478, or 9021 of title 10; civilian professors, lecturers, and instructors at the Military Academy, the Naval Academy, and the Air Force Academy whose pay is fixed under sections 4338, 6952, and 9338, respectively, of title 10; senior professors, professors, associate and assistant professors, and instructors at the Naval Postgraduate School whose pay is fixed under [section 7044 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section7044&num=0&edition=prelim); the Provost and Academic Dean of the Naval Postgraduate School whose pay is fixed under [section 7043 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section7043&num=0&edition=prelim); civilian professors, instructors, and lecturers in the defense acquisition university structure (including the Defense Systems Management College) whose pay is fixed under [section 1746(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1746/b&num=0&edition=prelim);